rampallishyam/Conf-Mar-2-Eri-NTU/README.md

 #### Libraries to install
 pyshp, scikit-learn, or-tools

+Download the shaefile from this repo, fill the path in the place indicated below

+     reader= shapefile.Reader(r"path of the file")

 #### Approach:
 1. Considers the real loactions of defined AV_stops and parking locations
 2. applies the heuristic developed for this research work and generates Vehicle-stop pairs